joekidd/Finding-Lane-Lines-on-the-Road/README.md

 #### Hough transform for lines detection

 The output of the previous step is a direct input to the current one - edges representing shapes with specific colors.
-In order to detect actual lines, I I run hough transformation.
+In order to detect actual lines, I run hough transformation.

+#### Sorting lines

 For the purpose of the task, I can assume, there are only two lines, that I should worry about - left and right line of the current lane.
 Both lines can be approximated by a linear functions, where left line function has a different slope, than the right one.